Marine Biological Laboratory

 Each undergraduate student will be placed in the laboratory of an MBL research scientist and fully participate in all laboratory exercises and activities.
 The program will provide a stipend (~$7000 in 2024) and room and board for the duration of the program.
 For priority consideration, applications are due by February 15, 2025.
 Students from small colleges or from underrepresented groups are especially encouraged to apply.
 Although the admissions committee may continue to review and accept applications up until March 10, 2025, it is strongly suggested that your completed application be received by February 15, 2025 to allow time for consideration of your entire file.
 The admissions committee reserves the right to suspend admission any time after February 15 if the program is filled.
 Students will begin to be notified by the end of March.

 THE PROGRAM: The Biological Discovery in Woods Hole (BDWH) Program is designed as an intensive, 9 to 10-week experience for undergraduates at the Marine Biological Laboratory (MBL) in Woods Hole, Massachusetts.
-The major portion of each student’s time will be dedicated to an individual research project under the direction of one of the participating mentors – see Mentor List below.
+The major portion of each student’s time will be dedicated to an individual research project under the direction of one of the participating mentors listed in the application.
 The program will be conducted from mid-June through mid-August each summer and will integrate the students with the marine setting and the unique intellectual blend of year-round and summer investigators at the MBL to provide a diverse and varied undergraduate research experience.
 The program will focus on the molecular, cellular, and physiological processes that give rise to and regulate complex physiological systems, and which ultimately mediate organismal behavior.
 Investigators use both marine and non-marine models.
 The program’s goal is to recruit highly motivated students, especially from under-represented groups and/or schools with limited research opportunities and immerse them in research programs under the guidance of mentors selected from visiting summer investigators, or year-round investigators at the MBL who are fully committed to enhancing the undergraduate research experience.
 To augment the research experience, students will participate in field trips and attend weekly course meetings, seminars and/or luncheons that will explore a wide range of topics (e.g., graduate school application, ethics, career paths) to encourage the students to prepare and pursue a career in biological sciences.
 There will also be group activities, field trips, and barbeques to provide peer interactions.
 Finally, the program will culminate with an undergraduate research symposium.

 THE RESEARCH ENVIRONMENT: The Marine Biological Laboratory is an international center for research, education, and training in biology.
 It was established in 1888 as an institute where marine organisms were used as model systems in the study of cell biology, neurobiology, and embryology.
 During the summer, the 270 year-round scientists and support staff of the MBL are joined by an additional 300 visiting scientists in our Whitman Center for Visiting Research, as well as 1200 graduate and postdoctoral students and faculty in our Advanced Research Training Courses, all from over 200 institutions worldwide.
 Scientists are attracted to the MBL as well by the opportunity to collaborate with investigators at the other scientific institutions in Woods Hole.
 They include the Woods Hole Oceanographic Institution, the National Marine Fisheries Service, the United States Geological Survey, and the Woodwell Climate Research Center.
 In the small village of Woods Hole, this concentration of researchers and institutions results in a scientific community unparalleled in the world.